syh7/DnDwiki/src/main/resources/parsed/darninia/session 6 - the maskarade.md

 - defeat them in the other dungeon
 - keep guards alive to interrogate
 - orders to kill/maim common masks and move them to Palace cellars
-- tell the commoners to switch masks w/ guards
+- tell the commoners to switch masks with guards
 - masks won't come off of commoners
 - canal master has limp and parrot mask